leguims/Quoridor/README.md

 * [ ] IA uses KNOWLEDGE map to play (define game style from hash table)
 * [ ] Fill KNOWLEDGE with saved game.

-### EPIC "IA":
+### EPIC "IA Database":
-* [ ] Define DISCOVER IA : try to play move never played before or the least played.
-Useless to increase DATABASE.
+* [ ] Define DISCOVER IA : try to play never played or the least played move.
+Use to increase DATABASE.
 * [ ] Define WINNER IA : try to play the best move or surrend if no move is winable.
 Customize with minimum win rate to play.
 * [ ] Define ROMANTIC IA : try to play move with the worst draw rate or surrend.
 Customize with maximum draw rate to play.
 * [ ] Define MODEST IA : try to play move with the worst lose rate or surrend.
 Customize with maximum lose rate to play.